-Alcohol and drugs can increase the chances of HIV infection directly, by needle sharing, or indirectly, by causing people to use sex as a way to support their addiction or by impairing their judgment.
+Alcohol and drugs can facilitate the spread of HIV directly, by needle sharing, or indirectly, by causing people to use sex as a way to support their addiction or by impairing their judgment.
 If you believe that your use of alcohol and drugs is problematic, consider having a candid conversation with your doctor, a counselor or a therapist.